canonical/doc-docs/juju-tutorials/how-to-deploy-openstack-on-openstack.md

 ### Resources overlay

-This overlay must be used if we want to deploy [CDK][charmed-distribution-kubernetes] over this OpenStack, otherwise the minimum requirements would not be met, and the `kubernetes-master/worker` units could not be deployed.
+The following overlay must be used if [CDK][charmed-distribution-kubernetes] is deployed over OpenStack, otherwise the minimum requirements would not be met, and the `kubernetes-master` (and `worker`) units could not be deployed.

 ```yaml
 applications: